kylewelsby/gonetraveling.me/content/posts/2014-07-ciwec-clinic/index.md

   - Nepal
 tags:
   - diarrhoea
-artwork: images/artwork.jpg
 ---

 Our guided tour through the southern parts of Nepal was delayed because we had to admit Kim to [CIWEC Clinic](https://ciwec-clinic.com/ "CIWEC Clinic website") after she became very ill.
 It was identified a nasty bacterial infection (likely caused by contaminated food) caused Kim to become very ill, with diarrhoea, vomiting and abdominal pain.
 This is commonly called Travellers Diarrhoea or Delhi Belly.
-We suspected their had been some food contamination in a meal at [Thakali Kitchen](/thakali-kitchen/ "Thakali Kitchen").
+We suspected their had been some food contamination in a meal at [Thakali Kitchen](/posts/2014-07-thakali-kitchen/ "Thakali Kitchen").

 CIWEC Clinic staff were friendly and helpful to nursing Kim back to heath, although we checked in early hours of the morning (around 3:30am) there were staff ready to diagnose and treat Kim with very prompt action.
 We did not have to wait to be seen at all.